Domes over curves: Integral curves which can be domed are dense

 We prove the result by induction.
 First, closed integral curve of length~$3$ is a unit triangle, so Theorem~\ref{t:dense} is trivially true in this case.
 The case of length~$4$ is resolved in Lemma~\ref{l:rhombus-dense}.
 Note that by Lemma~\ref{l:dense-generic} it suffices to prove the theorem only for generic curves \ts \ts $\ga=[v_1\ldots v_n] \in \cG_n$.
-Formally, we will show for all $n\ge 5$, the set $\cD_n \cap \cG_n$ is dense in~$\cG_n$.
-In fact, to make the inductive argument work we will need a stronger assumption.